 As well as checking your home and workplace, using your bug detector to sweep your car for hidden devices is a good idea.
 GPS car trackers emit signals too, which can be detected by sensitive bug finders.
 You can also look inside and underneath your car for suspicious-looking black boxes or even innocuous-seeming objects like torches that have found their way into your boot and could be concealing trackers or recorders.

 Protecting your smartphone and laptop

-Last on your list but by no means the least important step, its time to check your personal devices for bugs.
-The first thing to do is to check that no spyware software or other malicious apps are already installed.
-You can do this by using malware detection software, or simply by checking on the list of installed programs or running applications and processes for anything that shouldnt be there.
+Last on your list but by no means the least important step; it's time to check your devices for bugs.
+The first thing to do is check that no spyware software or malicious apps are installed.
+You can do this by using malware detection software or simply by checking on the list of installed programs or running applications and processes for anything that shouldn't be there.
 A service such as the professional deep root analysis and real-time protection offered by security specialists such as Online Spy Shop can also be helpful, as it involves checking your device as thoroughly as it is possible to check it.

 Once your phone, tablet or laptop is clean, protect it in the future with some robust firewall, anti-virus and anti-malware software.
 Once you've completed all these steps, you can be reasonably confident that your home, workplace, car and devices are bug-free.
 Released from the horrible feeling of paranoia, you can regain your peace of mind and get on with your life , leaving all unpleasantness with your ex behind.